-As Editors for We Are Travel Girls we see a huge amount of travel story submissions of varying quality, where simple adjustments could really improve the post.
+As Editors for We Are Travel Girls we see a huge amount of travel article submissions of varying quality, where simple adjustments could really improve the post.
 With this in mind we have put together our top 14 tips on writing a great blog post and helping to get your story chosen for our site!

 1) THINK CREATIVELY & BE ORIGINAL

 With literally thousands of blogs out there it’s hard to be original, but you should still try.
 Whether this is originality in what you are writing about or your writing style, both can be important.
-Personally, I have been drawn into reading blogs such as My Life’s A Travel Movie simply because I love the writing style and the author, Alyssa in that example, writes with such personality that it pulls you in and makes you want to read on.

 If you are writing about a destination, try and look for a unique thing to tell your readers about.
 There are hundreds of posts about the top 5 main attractions in Paris, so think about different ways to engage your readers.
 Venture away from general posts about tourist attractions and instead narrow your focus to specific topics that may not have been written about as much, such as The Most Instagrammable Doorways In Paris or Hidden Rooftop Views In Paris.

 Before you visit a new destination think about what posts you want to write and do research, check out photos other people have taken, the best time to visit a place to avoid crowds and identify the specific locations you want to see or photograph.
 This will ensure that you get to all the information you need and get the right photos to match the story you intend to write.
 There is nothing worse than getting home and realising you missed an incredible spot or that you need to source images because you didn’t get the right ones.